MikeWeiZhou/ci-dashboard/docs/howto_add_data_source.md

 # How To Add Data Source

+We recommend Visual Studio Code for development as it provides IDE-level support for Typescript showing errors for typing and inheritance even before compilation.

 ## 1. Add table name to config/config.db.js

 Add new table name entry to field *db.tablename*